 - The surgeon then removes the part of your esophagus where the cancer or other problem is.

 - Your stomach is then reshaped into a tube to make a new esophagus.
-It is joined to the remaining part of your esophagus.
+It is joined to the remaining part of your esophagus with staples or stitches.

-- During surgery, lymph nodes in your neck and belly are likely removed if cancer has spread to them.
+- During surgery, lymph nodes in your neck and belly are likely removed to determine if cancer has spread to them.

 - A feeding tube is placed in your small intestine so that you can be fed while you are recovering from surgery.